-Maurizio Archetti Dealing with an uncertain scenario IMO set challenging targets for Greenhouse Gas (GHG) emissions from the marine industry, with two major milestones in 2030 and 2050.
+Maurizio Archetti Dealing with an uncertain scenario

+IMO set challenging targets for Greenhouse Gas (GHG) emissions from the marine industry, with two major milestones in 2030 and 2050.
 In terms of applicability, the regulatory framework still requires clarity.
-To tackle climate change, the IMO has established a series of actions to cut the GHG emissions from shipping.
+DISCOVER THE IMO TIMELINE INTERNATIONAL MARITIME ORGANIZATION Next steps in the IMO roadmap: November 2022 - the EEXI survey requirements will take effect January 2023 - CII certification coming into effect To tackle climate change, the IMO has established a series of actions to cut the GHG emissions from shipping.
 These actions will lead to a reduction in carbon intensity: compared to 2008, the CO_2 emissions will be cut by 40% by 2030, and by 70% by 2050.
 In addition, by 2050, the goal is to achieve a 50% reduction of the total annual GHG produced.
 To achieve these goals, vessels will need to significantly reduce their output of carbon dioxide: in the short term, this will be reflected in a significant increase in vessel efficiency while in the long term this means a move from fossil fuels to alternative fuels, with vessels emitting zero carbon as the target.
 The availability of carbon capture technologies will therefore a key role in reaching the targets, both in the short and long term.
 The IMO actions to tackle climate change started in 2011 and, in the upcoming decade, additional measures will be introduced ahead of the 2030 target.